cploutarchou/codeIgniter-menu-manager/README.md

 # Codeigniter With Menu Manager Pre-installed

 # Work in process......................
+Version One Comming soon

 **Installation Steps:**
-* upload project on server
+* Upload project on server
-* rename database_conf.php file to database.php
+* Rename database_conf.php file to database.php
+* Execute or import code from /database/menumanager.sql file with sample data